 They may be tweaked to exploit new printing techniques; switch from full face to a body shot; use illustration rather than photography; move the target readership age up or down; or simply to freshen things up.
 Take a look at 4 Girl covers for one example; or 3 covers from Record Mirror.
-Compare the cover above with Cosmo's first UK issue in 1972.
+Compare the cover in the diagram at the top with Cosmo's first UK issue in 1972.
 What's changed and why?
 Pay attention to detail - does the cover image go in front of or behind the masthead?
 Why do you think Company's 2001 masthead is so similar to Cosmopolitan's?

 Many magazines try to stand out more when they launch, have an anniversary, want to promote a particular article, or have an advertiser who wants a split or gatefold cover.
 Tactics that have been used include metallic, fluorescent or other special inks, holograms, lenticular covers (which appear to move), embossing, scratch panels, and even diamond-like crystals.
 Some issues have come in plastic bags or cardboard boxes.
 And then there are cover gifts (which have the disadvantage of obscuring the cover)